msgtobala/My-Books/Flutter/Flutter.md

 ##### Validators

-Flutter allows us to validator functions which in turn validates the values entered in the TextField.
+Flutter allows us to write validator functions which in turn validates the values entered in the TextField.

 ```dart
 TextFormField(